+Promote the policy

-Promote the policy: The Tess Group will promote the policy across its employees and all learners and employers.
-This will be shared as part of the induction process for learners and onboarding employers.
-The policy forms a key part of the employee induction, with their knowledge of the subject being tested through quizzes and games.
+Tess will promote the policy across its employees, all learners and employers.
+This will be shared as part of the induction process for learners and onboarding employees.
+The policy forms a key part of the employee induction, with their compulsory training required during their induction term.
 We also ask that all employees sign to confirm they have understood the policy and will adhere to following it within their role, which is used as a method of gaining commitment.
-The policy will be promoted at internal meetings that occur monthly and at quarterly team events to share ideas, best practice and check knowledge and understanding.
+The policy will be promoted at internal meetings that occur and at quarterly team events to share ideas, best practice and check knowledge and understanding.

-The TESS Group's Values promote and reflect this policy which include:
+The TESS Values (CRIB) promote and reflect this policy which include:

-Values: CRIB: Be Collaborative, Be Reliable, Be Inspiring, Be Bold
+Be Collaborative, Be Reliable, Be Inspiring, Be Bold